tryidoltech/reactTask---Nitesh/README.md

 Requirements:

 - Use Context API for managing the cart state instead of passing props.
+(Candidate done the task using Redux)
 - Data handling using CRUDCRUD API’s
 - Use Tailwind for designing.
 - Display a list of items in the marketplace.